ManikantaSanjay/load_tester/README.md

 ```
 python worker.py --master-host <master-ip-address> --master-port 8888
+```

 If both the master and worker are running on the same machine and you are using localhost as the master host:
-```

-bash

 ```
 python worker.py --master-host localhost --master-port 8888